NeroReflex/Gishiki/Documentation/docs/installation/basic_apache.md

 </IfModule>
 ```

-You can even be more aggressive here:
+You can even be more aggressive if you install mod_headers:

 ```apache
 <IfModule mod_rewrite.c>